spectrocloud/librarium/README.md

 ### Main pages

 You can create a main page by creating a `<number>-<url-using-dashes>.md` file in the root of the `content` directory.
 The number will be the position of the item in the menu.
-Each of the main pages can be configured by sending attributes at the start of the file's content.
+Each of the main pages can be configured by sending attributes at the start of the file"s content.

 **Example of attributes**